cronosun/ruloom/README.md

 # Credits

- * 99.9% of the hard work is done by [corosensei](https://crates.io/crates/corosensei), `ru-loom` is just a thin wrapper around this library.
+ * 99.9% of the hard work is done by [corosensei](https://crates.io/crates/corosensei), `ruloom` is just a thin wrapper around this library.

 # License